Asian Social Work Journal

 Licensed to Smith College and distributed CC-BY under the Smith College Faculty Open Access Policy.

 Xie, Qian-Wen and Miller, Joshua, "Perceptions of Intra-Familial Child Sexual Abuse and Intimate Parent-Child Interactions" (2018).
-School for Social Research: Faculty Publications, Smith College, Northampton, MA.
+School for Social Work: Faculty Publications, Smith College, Northampton, MA.